-NORTHFIELD, Vt. – Norwich University’s School of Nursing, in collaboration with the University’s College of Graduate and Continuing Studies (CGCS), has launched a new online bachelor’s degree completion program, Bachelor of Science in Nursing (RN to BSN), designed for licensed RNs who want to pursue their degree while balancing work and other life responsibilities.
+NORTHFIELD, Vt. – Norwich University’s School of Nursing, in collaboration with the University’s College of Graduate and Continuing Studies (CGCS), has launched a new online bachelor’s degree completion program, Bachelor of Science in Nursing, designed for licensed RNs who want to pursue their degree while balancing work and other life responsibilities.
 The program is set to begin its first trimester in August 2019.

 About Norwich University

 Norwich University is a diversified academic institution that educates traditional-age students and adults in a Corps of Cadets and as civilians.
 Norwich offers a broad selection of traditional and distance-learning programs culminating in Baccalaureate and Graduate Degrees.
 Norwich University was founded in 1819 by Captain Alden Partridge of the U.S. Army and is the oldest private military college in the United States of America.
 Norwich is one of our nation's six senior military colleges and the birthplace of the Reserve Officers’ Training Corps (ROTC).

 Norwich will celebrate its bicentennial in 2019.
 In fulfillment of Norwich’s mission to train and educate today’s students to be tomorrow’s global leaders, Norwich launched the Forging the Future campaign in 2014.
 The five-year campaign, which is timed to culminate in 2019, is committed to creating the best possible learning environment through state-of-the-art academics and world-class facilities and is designed to enhance the university’s strong position as it steps into its third century of service to the nation.

 Office: 1 (802) 485-2886